JetBrains/teamcity-docker-images/intermediate/README.md

 be used as templates for the installation of any custom .NET version.

 ## 1.1.
 Build
-Table references multiple versions of .NET framework, which could be leveraged to build custom image via selection of target SDK version (`dotnetSdkVersion`) and a checksum for it (`dotnetSdkChecksum`):
+Table above references multiple versions of .NET framework, which could be leveraged to build custom image via selection of target SDK version (`dotnetSdkVersion`) and a checksum for it (`dotnetSdkChecksum`):
 ```
 docker build \
     --build-arg teamCityAgentImage=<teamcity agent image> \